What’s a credit score and how to improve it

 Lenders who are assessing you for credit will be more likely to take the information from your credit file and combine it with their own data to make a decision.
 They’re unlikely to rely simply on the credit score that each agency gives you.

-As well as the three official credit reference agencies, there are also a number of other companies who aggregate credit scoring information.
+As well as the four official credit reference agencies, there are also a number of other companies who aggregate credit scoring information.
 Clear Score, for example, aggregates information from your Equifax credit file and uses it to create your credit report and score.

 How are credit scores used?